cn-xvkong/MGCR/README.md

 ```

 ## 🔑	Multimodel Text Generation With LLaVA
-Use “text_generation” to generate text based on the image, and then use “text_optimize” to refine the text in order to produce relevant multimodal textual data.
+Use “text_generation.py” to generate text based on the image, and then use “text_optimize.py” to refine the text in order to produce relevant multimodal textual data.

 ## ✏️Training
 We will update and refine the code after integrating it in future work.